To work in parallel timelines, you can use Git branches.

 Option 2: Continue with the sports repo from the previous hands-on practical

-Scenario Suppose we want to create a branch containing an alternative version of the content we added in the feature1 branch.
+Scenario Suppose we want a branch with an alternative version of the feature1 content.

-Target Create a new branch that starts from the same commit the feature1 branch started from, as shown below:
+Target Create a new branch from the commit where feature1 started, as shown below:

 gitGraph BT: